bambinos/kulprit/docs/index.rst

     pip install kulprit[lasso]

-Alternatively, if you want the bleeding edge version of the package you can install it from GitHub:
+Alternatively, if you want the bleeding-edge version of the package, you can install it from GitHub:

 .. code-block:: bash